jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 Take the following steps:

 0. Go to the WPC beta page [here](/weaviate-cluster/).
-0. Fill in your details and **make sure to select the Newspublications demo dataset**.
+0. Fill in your details and **make sure to select the NewsPublications demo dataset**.
 0. Collect your Weaviate URL on the SeMI network that looks something like https://xxxx.semi.network

-If the import is finished, you are all set for the [next step](#query-the-dataset-with-graphql).
+If the import is finished, you are all set for the [next step](#validate-via-the-restful-api).

 ### Docker compose